bobovski66/IntroStatistics/README.md

 For lab pages that include a report button, students can choose **Create / Save Lab Report as PDF** or **Print Lab Report**, then select **Save as PDF** in the browser print window.

+Textbook chapters are provided as PDFs.
+The matching answer keys are included for review, checking, and instructional use.

 ## Repository Structure

 ```text